Track English sounds - parrot what you hear!

 10. Be an actor!

-The ULTIMATE challenge: imagine you are in the movie and act out one part of it.
+Imagine you are in the movie and act out one part of it.
 Learn a speech from one actor and pretend you are in the movie.
 Have fun learning the words, body language, facial expressions, and gestures and trying them out!

 Practice these 10 Tips the next time you watch an English movie and your English communication will improve.
 Soon you won’t need subtitles at all!